Probing The Neutrino Sector via A Statistical Approach: Method and Review

-Here $0<\alpha_{\rm M},\beta_{\rm M}<2\pi$ are Majorana phases which is the main differences between forms of $U_{\rm p}$ and $U_{\rm c}$.
+Here $0<\alpha_{\rm M},\beta_{\rm M}<2\pi$ are Majorana phases which is the main differences between forms of $V_{\rm p}$ and $V_{\rm c}$.
 Experimentally measured values are shown in table~\ref{tab:data}.
-PMNS values are the results of 3-$\nu$ oscillation analysis of the existing experimental data with Normal Hierarchy ($\mathcal{NH}$) and Inverted Hierarchy ($\mathcal{IH}$)~\cite{ParticleDataGroup:2020ssz}.
+PMNS values are the results of three-$\nu$ oscillation analysis of the existing experimental data with Normal Hierarchy ($\mathcal{NH}$) and Inverted Hierarchy ($\mathcal{IH}$)~\cite{ParticleDataGroup:2020ssz}.
 Majorana phases $(\alpha_{\rm M},\beta_{\rm M})$ could not be measured through oscillation.
 Clearly, mixing angles do not violate CP, which are different from phases.
-There are totally three mixing angles for both $U_{\rm c}$ and $U_{\rm p}$, and that makes it just enough to discuss statistics.
+There are totally three mixing angles for both $V_{\rm c}$ and $V_{\rm p}$, and that makes it just enough to discuss statistics.
 Majorana and Dirac phases have different physical origins.
 The numbers of phases are not enough to discuss the statistical property.
 We concentrate on mixing angles.

+For simplicity, the error bars in table~\ref{tab:data} are treated as higher and lower limits for data points, from which we do the Monte-Carlo simulation to generate error bars for the following parameters.

 From the numbers in table~\ref{tab:data}, one could see that CKM mixing angles favor small values while that of PMNS matrix favor relatively large values.
 Usually, we describe the CKM matrix as weak mixing between quarks and PMNS as relatively strong mixing between neutrinos.
-Different statistical pattern leads us to assume that these mixing angles are sampled from two different statistical distribution $P(\theta_{\rm c})$ and $P(\theta_{\rm p})$.
-The strength of mixing could be quantitatively described by the divergent power of distribution as in eq.~\eqref{eq:qk}.
+Different statistical pattern leads us to assume that these mixing angles are sampled from two different statistical distributions $P(\theta_{\rm c})$ and $P(\theta_{\rm p})$.
+Note that the distribution of mixing angles could be different under a different parametrization.
+Our goal here is to explore the heavy neutrino mass distribution, which is independent of the parametrization scheme.
+The convergence of different schemes will be discussed later in section~\ref{sec:diffp}.
+Here we choose a specific parametrization and proceed.
+By adopting the SP, one could quantitatively compare the mixing feature of CKM and PMNS matrices.
+The strength of mixing could be quantitatively described by the divergent power of distribution as in Eq.~\eqref{eq:qk}.

 \begin{itemize} \item When mixing angles $\theta_{ij}$ are localized around zero ($P(\theta)$ diverges at $\theta=0$), correspondingly $k<1$, the mixing between those states are small (the probability of transition is small as it is proportional to mixing angles).
 Also, smaller $k$ implies severer divergence in $P(\theta)$, which means weaker mixing.